 COVID-19 Infection Tracking in NYC Jails

-The Legal Aid Society is tracking and publishing regular updates on the spread of COVID-19 in NYC jails, including Rikers Island.
+The Legal Aid Society is tracking and publishing weekly updates on the spread of COVID-19 in NYC jails, including Rikers Island, published at the end of each week.
 Our latest analysis on the rate of infection of people in Department of Correction (DOC) custody and DOC staff is included as downloadable files at the bottom of this page.

 |Locations||COVID-19 Cases||Population||Infection Rate||Infections/ 1,000 people|